SAFETY, as always, is our number one priority

 Do Not Use Open Flames In Your Home During A Power Outage

-It is best to use battery powered lights during an outage to prevent the risk of a fire.
+It is best to use battery-powered lights during an outage to prevent the risk of a fire.
 So stock up on batteries and make sure you have plenty of flashlights available.

 If you feel that your system has been damaged by water, wind, or electricity during the storm, keep the power off and call for a technician.
 We are here to help and it is better to be safe than sorry.
-Once the storm passes it is our we will work diligently to get everyone back to normal as quickly as possible and to make sure that everything is operating safely.
+Once the storm passes it is our goal to work diligently to get everyone back to normal as quickly as possible and to make sure that everything is operating safely.